 GI Bill Fiction: All GI Bill Benefits Are the Same

-Depending on the “service era” you joined in, your GI Bill benefits may vary greatly.
+Your GI Bill benefits may vary greatly depending on the “service era” you joined in.
 For example, did you enter military service in the early 1990s?
 Your initial GI Bill option may have been limited to the Montgomery GI Bill, which features no housing stipend and is not transferable to a dependent or spouse.

-When the Post 9/11 GI Bill was introduced, all that changed.
-Dependents and spouses became eligible to have GI Bill benefits transferred to them, and the housing stipend aspect of the Post 9/11 GI Bill further improved the program by taking the financial burden of housing off the veteran during school attendance.
+When the Post-9/11 GI Bill was introduced, all that changed.
+Dependents and spouses became eligible to have GI Bill benefits transferred to them.
+The housing stipend aspect of the Post 9/11 GI Bill further improved the program by taking the financial burden of housing off the veteran during school attendance.

 GI Bill Fact: Some Benefits Are Transferable